This is why you need a content creation process (yes, really)

-You actually already have a content process
+You actually already have a website content creation process

-A content process doesn’t have to be complicated.
+A content creation process doesn’t have to be complicated.
 Basically, you decide per content-type, from landing page to white paper and from tweet to webinar, what steps you need to take to arrive at a definitive piece of content.
 You make one person responsible for each step and one person guides the entire process.
 Maybe you don’t have the process down on paper yet, but it’s in your head.
 So, write it down and think about whether the way you and your team work together is also the best or most desirable way.

 The Content Marketing Institute has a nice diagram to illustrate this:

-Why you should want a content process
+Why you should want a website content creation process

 Okay, okay, you can write the process down, but, why should you?
 I have six reasons for you: